plone/volto/docs/source/configuration/slots.md

   - `more`

 Volto renders the slots using the `SlotRenderer` component.
-You can add more insertion points in your code as needed.
+You can add insertion points in your code, as shown in the following example.

 ```tsx
 <SlotRenderer name="toolbar" content={content} />
 ```

-## Registering a slot component
+## Register a slot component

 You register a slot component using the configuration registry: